Soccer practice is a great way to prepare for an upcoming game with your teammates and coach.

 - Be ready when the coach begins the session

-If someone wants to become proficient at something, being prepared is the most important element to achieve their goals.
+If someone wants to become proficient at something, being prepared is the most important element to achieving their goals.
+Falling into soccer practice could leave you injured, overwhelmed, and not wanting to return.

 To be prepared for practice as a player, the first step is to get your mind prepared.
-Letting go of whatever is going on outside of practice is key to have a successful day.
+Letting go of whatever is going on outside practice is key to a successful day.

 Make sure you are ready to work hard as well.
 Legendary manager Pep Guardiola once said;